by Simmy Parker

 In more recent times, post-industrial revolution, chimineas started to appear made from other materials than clay, with one such material being cast iron.

 While still maintaining the classic shape and style of clay chimineas of the past, cast iron chimineas are far more durable than their clay counterparts, making them a great choice for those who wish to have a chiminea in their backyard for either cooking or simply fireside entertaining.

-Today we review several top models of these durable outdoor-only fireplaces that you can find on sale today.
+Today we review several top models of these durable outdoor-only cast iron fireplaces that you can find on sale today.

-This includes some very heavy duty tall, large, and extra large models for your yard.
+This includes some very heavy duty tall, large, and even luxury models for your yard!

 More on this matter closer to the end of the article.

 Sometimes spelled "chimenea" or "chimnea", cast iron chimineas carry a lot of the same shapes and features of the best chimineas.

 However, the cast iron build makes them similar to European pot bellied stoves in most cases.

 While metal chimineas are closer to the contemporary side of things, we usually find the cast iron versions very much stick with the rustic appeal similar to the traditional clay chimineas.